nitinparasa/LSRE-Nitin-Parasa/Seminars/seminarnotes.md

 **Paper 1:**

+[1] Wnuk, Krzysztof, Björn Regnell, and Lena Karlsson.
+"What happened to our features?
+Visualization and understanding of scope change dynamics in a large-scale industrial setting."
+Requirements Engineering Conference, 2009.
+RE'09.
+17th IEEE International.
+IEEE, 2009.

 The article [1] by Krzysztof Wnuk et al. presents an industrial case study in large scale context on a technique called the Feature Survival Chart visualizes the scope changes being implemented by the companies in a project for a particular release.
 With a huge database of requirements associated for a typical large scale project scoping refers to the selection of a subset of these requirements for a typical release.
 This is often considered as a crucial activity for achieving economic benefits.
 Another issue is that companies find it hard to visualize these bunch of requirements and prioritise the requirements for a release.
 Another drawback is that the present requirement management tools do not support to carry out this activity.
 Hence as a remedy the authors of this article present this technique of Feature Survival Chart (FSC).

 One of the companies being investigated in this study follows a stage-gate approach to software development.
 There are Milestones and Tollgates to control the progress of the project.
 They set up 4 milestones for the requirement analysis and design before the implementation starts.
 Two keywords are defined in this article namely Primary flow and Secondary flow where primary flow addresses the highest priority functionalities in the release and Secondary flow resembles the additional requirements flow in the release which the company handles.
 The FSC chart has been developed by the authors along with some industrial professionals like the project manager, requirements manager and the Key Performance Indicator manager.
 The criteria considered by the authors in analysing the projects is the length of the project, features considered in the scope of the project, possibility to visualize and analyse these requirements.